thavlik/machine-learning-portfolio/experiments/grasp_and_lift_eeg/README.md

 ## License
 ### Data
-Attribution 4.0 International Creative Commons License.
+EEG data is released under [Attribution 4.0 International Creative Commons License](https://creativecommons.org/licenses/by/4.0/).

 ### Code
 Apache 2.0 / MIT dual-license.
 Please contact me if this is somehow not permissive enough and we'll add whatever free license is necessary for your project.